-ete the following at least four weeks prior to submission: Obtain a Unique Entity Identifier (UEI) number; Register the UEI number in the System for Award Management (SAM); and, Register in grants.gov.
-When oreparing your application, ensure: Application format and narrative meet the requirements included in Section 4 - Application and Submission Information.
-This includes page limits, priorities outlined in Section 5 - Application Review Information, and all necessary attachments. inform preparing your budget, ensure the following information is included (also include applicable ation from the Budget Checklist page #45): All key staff proposed to be paid by this grant. Ц The percentage of time the Project Director will devote to the project in full-time equivalents (FTEs).
+ete the following at least four weeks prior to submission: Obtain a Unique Entity Identifier (UEI) number; Register the UEI number in the System for Award Management (SAM); and, Register in grants.gov. preparing your application, ensure: Application format and narrative meet the requirements included in Section 4 - Application and Submission Information.
+This includes page limits, priorities outlined in Section 5 - Application Review Information, and all necessary attachments. inform The percentage of time the Project Director will devote to the project in full-time equivalents (FTEs).
 Your organization's fringe benefit rate and amount, as well as the basis for the computation.
 The type of fringe benefits to be covered with Federal funds.
 Itemized travel expenses (including type of travel), travel justification, and basis for lodging estimate.
 Types of equipment and supplies, justifications, and estimates, ensuring that the budget is in line with the project description.
 Information for all contracts and justification for any sole-source contracts Justification, description, and an itemized list of all consultant services.
-Indirect cost information (either a copy of a Negotiated Indirect Cost Rate Agreement (NICRA) or if no agreement exists and the applicant has never been approved for a NICRA, they may charge up to 10% de minimis).
-If an applicant is requesting the de minimis rate or indirect costs are not required, please state this in the budget narrative.
-When : submitting your application, ensure you have submitted the following: ☐ SF-424 - Application for Federal Assistance (fillable PDF in Grants.gov) ☐ SF-424A - Budget Information and Instruction Form (fillable PDF in Grants.gov) ☐ SF-424B - Assurances for Non-Construction Programs (fillable PDF in Grants.gov) ☐ SF-LLL - Disclosure of Lobbying Activities ☐ FNS-906 - Grant Program Accounting System & Financial Capability Questionnaire (Appendix Pg.
+Submitting your application, ensure you have submitted the following: SF-424 - Application for Federal Assistance (fillable PDF in Grants.gov) SF-424A - Budget Information and Instruction Form (fillable PDF in Grants.gov) SF-424B - Assurances for Non-Construction Programs (fillable PDF in Grants.gov) SF-LLL - Disclosure of Lobbying Activities FNS-906 - Grant Program Accounting System & Financial Capability Questionnaire (Appendix Pg.
 46) Negotiated Indirect Cost Rate Agreement (PDF - Upload using the "Add Attachments" button under SF-424 item #15) Resumes of key staff Letters of support/commitment from key partners

-☐ Additional attachments as required When applicable, application packages are required to include the following documents: \Box All non-profit organizations must include their $501(c)(3)$ determination letter issued by the Internal Revenue Service (IRS)
+☐ Additional attachments as required When applicable, application packages are required to include the following documents: ☐ All non-profit organizations must include their 501(c)(3) determination letter issued by the Internation Service (IRS)